plausible/docs/docs/google-analytics-import.md

 ### Exit pages

-You can only see the Exit Pages report for data imported from Universal Analytics.
-Google Analytics 4 API does not expose this information.
+Google Analytics 4 API does not expose this information so you cannot see the Exit Pages report for imported data.

 ### Day view graph